hippogriffin/woabelfast_summer_project/README.md

 Relevant jobs were added to Jenkins which starts up all instances at 8.30am everyday, and shuts them down at 5.30pm.

+# Monitoring Soultions

+For training purposes we are using FreshPing this is because it is a free service that allows us to check if sites are up or down.
+In a real world situation it would be recommended to use Pingdom.
+Pingdom is packed with more tools that also allow you to check the performance of a website.
+There are other licensed alternatives that provide more tools for testing so it is whatever suits the project.
+Both tools allow integration with common communication methods such as email, slack and sms.

 # Training and Resources
 https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html